realworldocaml/book/en/variables-and-functions.md

 ((typ ocamltop)(name variables-and-functions/main.topscript)(part 10))
 ```

-Anonymous functions aren't named, but they can be used for many
+Anonymous functions operate in much the same way as named functions.
-different purposes nonetheless.
-You can, for example, apply an
-anonymous function to an argument.
+For example, we can apply an anonymous function to an argument.

 ```frag
 ((typ ocamltop)(name variables-and-functions/main.topscript)(part 11))